 Frequently Asked Questions about Pregnancy and Fertility

-This transfer of antibodies to infants helps strengthen their vulnerable immune system when they’re too young for vaccination.
+This transfer of antibodies to infants helps strengthen their vulnerable immune systems when they’re too young for vaccination.
 In both of these cases, during pregnancy and while breastfeeding, more data are needed to determine how much protection these antibodies may provide to the baby.

 Misinformation Alerts about Pregnancy and Fertility